Bira/octopus-carnival/_drafts/wir-dscc-goliath.md

 ---

 Dark Sun always had "half-giants" ever since its 2e days.
 They were very large, very strong, and had this funky random alignment rule.
-Here in Fourth edition, they've been syncretized with goliaths.
+Here in Fourth Edition, they've been syncretized with goliaths.

 ## The Lore